MicrosoftDocs/Viva/WorkplaceAnalytics/Use/explore-metrics-teams.md

 <!-- 1/25 not linked from any of the recommendations, can't guess page link, asking dev for it
 ## Access to Teams collaboration

-**Teams collaboration** data is available through the recommendations within **See your insights** in the **Take action** section of a related insight.
+**Teams collaboration** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
 However, you can also go to [Teams collaboration](https://workplaceanalytics.office.com/Home/OrganizationalResiliency) to view it in Workplace Analytics.-->

 ## Call hours